Two highlights by Richard Harrison, M Shed volunteer and walk guide

-Along the way we stop at locations which saw the birth of the city, its growth and later decline as a major seaport and centre of commerce.
+Along the way, we stop at locations that saw the birth of the city, its growth, decline as a major seaport, and subsequent regeneration.

 It’s the perfect way to discover some of the events, people and places that earned the city a place in national history, culture and the arts.

 Standing at the end of Narrow Quay is Stephen Joyce’s statue of John Cabot.
 For me, this bronze statue of a mediaeval sailor staring over the harbour towards the open seas captures the spirit of Bristol.

 It’s a reminder of the generations of seafarers and adventurers who have voyaged from this city seeking the boundless possibilities of other countries, continents and peoples – and that free-spirited outlook still resonates in the city today.
 I particularly like the obvious tactile appeal of the statue and the way the bronze has been burnished by the hands of thousands of visitors.